 By marking the correct reply as the solution, you help the community know which answer helped you solve your problem and this also helps others in future should they face the same problem.

-This community includes people from many different backgrounds, skill-set, education, nationalities, faiths, and language proficiencies.
+This community includes people from many different backgrounds, skill-set, education, nationalities, faiths, and language proficiency.
 Therefore, please be respectful of others’ ideas and opinions.
 Offer clear and logical arguments and not personal remarks should you disagree with someone.
 Anyone violating this decorum will be duly notified.
 Suspension from this forum shall be expected should the unacceptable behavior persists.

 It is recommended that you review the Terms of Services (TOS) concerning your behavior and rights related to the content on this forum, your privacy, and the law.
 You must agree to abide by these TOS to use these services.